rydmike/flex_seed_scheme/README.md

 * Use separate seed key colors to generate seed-based tonal palettes for primary and optionally secondary, tertiary as well as error, neutral and neutral variant colors in `ColorScheme`.
 * Change the chroma limits and values used in the Material-3 default strategy for tonal palette generation in the new Google HCT (Hue-Chroma-Tone) color space.
-* Get access to new Material-3 design `ColorScheme` variants like `fidelity` and `monochrome` that do not yet exist in Flutter SDK v3.22, but will arrive in later versions.
+* Use new Material-3 design `ColorScheme` variants like `fidelity` and `monochrome` that arrived in Flutter SDK v3.22.2.
+With FSS you can use them already with Flutter 3.22.0.
 * Change which tones in the generated core tonal palettes are used by which `ColorScheme` color.
 * Use `FlexPaletteType.extended`, that gives access to all the new tones that are used in revised Material-3 design for surfaces and fixed main color.
 The new tones are used and supported by the standard `ColorScheme` in Flutter 3.22 and later.
 It is recommended to use `FlexPaletteType.extended` if creating new custom `FlexTones`.
 In the package version 2.0.0 and later, `FlexPaletteType.extended` is the default palette type.
 The older palette type `FlexPaletteType.common` is available for backwards compatibility, but should be avoided in Flutter 3.22 and later.